Hamburger

 Goods and Services Tax (GST) is an indirect tax that came into effect on July 1, 2017.
 GST is levied at every stage of production-distribution chain with applicable set off credits in respect of tax paid at previous stages.
 Goods and services are divided into 5 tax slabs for collection of tax - 0 percent, 5 percent, 12 percent, 18 percent and 28 percent with lower rates for essential items and the highest for luxury and de-merits goods.
 Petroleum products and alcoholic drinks are taxed separately by the individual state governments.

-Any services offered by Indian resident to a person resident outside India are usually treated as "export of service" and are thus exempt from levy of GST which is otherwise payable at 18 percent rate.
+Any services offered by Indian resident to a person resident outside India are usually treated as "export of service" and are thus exempt from levy of GST which is otherwise taxable.
 This is subject to certain exceptions.

 Following are the different types of levies in GST: